 Sam Rikkers was born and raised in south central Wisconsin but has managed to make his mark in far-flung places.
 A graduate of Columbia University with a Master of International Affairs, he has served the Peace Corps in Zambia, earned a Law Degree from the University of Wisconsin and served in President Obama’s White House as Director on the Energy and Environment Team in the Presidential Personnel Office.
 Most recently he was the Administrator of the USDA Rural-Business Cooperative Service and the Director of the Rural Opportunity Initiative at Georgetown University’s Business School.
-We at WID could not be more pleased that he has “come home” to make the Small World Initiative flourish here, across the country, and beyond.
+We at WID could not be more pleased thattiny earth he has “come home” to make the Tiny Earth flourish here, across the country, and beyond.

 What do you work on?

-I direct the Small World Initiative, which addresses two critical challenges.
+I direct Tiny Earth, which addresses two critical challenges.
 First, antibiotic resistance is rearing its head as one of the most important medical challenges facing humans in the 21st Century precisely at a time when pharmaceutical companies have shifted resources away from developing new antibiotics.
 Second, to meet economic demands over the next decade in the United States alone, an additional one million STEM graduates need to join the workforce, yet the number of students pursuing STEM degrees is not enough to meet the economy’s increasing demand.
-The Small World Initiative tackles both of these challenges head-on by crowdsourcing the discovery of new antibiotics with a global network of undergraduate student-scientists who will be hooked into STEM careers by the opportunity to conduct original science and the appeal of potential discovery.
+Tiny Earth tackles both of these challenges head-on by crowdsourcing the discovery of new antibiotics with a global network of undergraduate student-scientists who will be hooked into STEM careers by the opportunity to conduct original science and the appeal of potential discovery.

 What are your tools for analysis?

 Questions and distillation.
-As a non-scientist leading a global initiative at a world-class research institution, I have a lot to learn.
+As a non-scientist leading a global program at a world-class research institution, I have a lot to learn.
 My tools for analysis start with questions.
 I find people are generally forthcoming with information if (1) you’re sufficiently gracious, and (2) you might be able to help them achieve their objectives.
 As a former litigator, I then apply legal reasoning.
-Making the case for the Small World Initiative means succinctly articulating its objectives and benefits.
+Making the case for the Tiny Earth means succinctly articulating its objectives and benefits.
 And while succinctness takes effort, the process of distilling a project or idea to its essence is critical to promoting it to more and more circles.

 What are your tools for writing?